 Rinse the rice, and put it in a boiling broth with all the spices.
 After the rice boils for 5 minutes, add horseradish and celery.

 As the vegetables boil, add the sweet potato and Jerusalem artichoke, and then the onion.
 When all the vegetables are cooked, add garlic, turn off the heat, and add finely chopped greens.

 If the soup seems too thick, dilute it with water to the desired density.
 This soup not only saturates and warms but also has anti-inflammatory, antibacterial, and antiviral properties.

 #3.Sprouted lentils with porcini mushrooms and broccoli microgreens.
 Healthy properties of broccoli seedlings and microgreens.

 Lentils are perfectly combined with mushrooms, it turns out a full-fledged protein dish.
 Mushrooms can be taken fresh, the main thing is forest.
 Microgreens can be an important, tasty, and healthy part of our healthy diet.

 Onion 1 piece

 Cooking time 35 minutes

 Germinate lentils.
 Soak dry porcini mushrooms for 20 minutes in cold water.

-Pour in coconut milk, simmer for another 5 minutes.
-2 minutes before the end, add the sprouts of lentils, 1 tsp soy sauce.
+Pour in coconut milk, and simmer for another 5 minutes.
+2 minutes before the end, add the sprouts of lentils, and 1 tsp soy sauce.